 As well as personal benefits, the initiative provides valuable opportunities to engage with like-minded staff from across Flinders.
 There are also wider benefits to students, Divisions, Schools, Support Departments and the University in taking forward innovation in learning and teaching through this distributive leadership approach.

-Flinders University's Faculty Scholar Program commenced in 2008 and is run on a yearly basis.
+Flinders University's Faculty Teaching and Learning Scholar Program commenced in 2008 and is run on a yearly basis.
 The Program provides a supportive environment for participants to engage in teaching and learning projects of institutional importance bestowing a legitimisation for the scholarship of learning and teaching.

-The Faculty Scholars teaching and learning related project is designed to contribute to the enhancement of teaching and learning within the University and the quality of the student experience.
-Supported by the Centre for University Teaching the Faculty Scholars have recorded a video providing an overview of their project.
-For more Information, please visit our Faculty Scholars Videos and Posters page.
+The Faculty Teaching and Learning Scholars project is designed to contribute to the enhancement of teaching and learning within the University and the quality of the student experience.
+Supported by the Centre for University Teaching the Faculty Teaching and Learning Scholars have recorded a video providing an overview of their project.
+For more Information, please visit our Faculty Teaching and Learning Scholars Videos and Posters page.

 Faculty Scholars 2014